Azimuth Tables at Sea Option: Instead of calculating the azimuth, you can choose to use the azimuth tables, often referred to as ABC tables.

 Azimuth Tables at Sea Option:

-Once you grasp the concept of these azimuth tables, proceed to the four exercises utilizing them.
+After grasping the concept of these azimuth tables, you can move on to the four exercises on the Astronomical Azimuth Table Exercises page.